Now…you want to improve your public speaking?

 Don’t ask me how I know this…

-I remember the first time that I recorded myself speaking.
 The words were so familiar but neither me nor my darling dog recognized the voice.

-Listen for the tone and pitch of your voice.
+Also, listen for the tone and pitch of your voice.

 Is it nasal or too loud?
 High-pitched or barely audible?